ThePenultimatum/shriekinDesparado/README.md

 *Northwestern University*

 ## Introduction
-The main goal of this project is to implement a chit-chat bot using Transformer, which is a state-of-art model with Attention. ...
+The main goal of this project is to implement a chit-chat bot using Transformer, which is a state-of-art model with Attention based on the paper from Google Brain, ["Attention is All You Need"](https://arxiv.org/abs/1706.03762).

+Through the command line interface, a can run the eval.py script and then interact with the chatbot by typing in prompts directly on the command line.
+Based on the data on which the model is trained, an appropriate response will be constructed and printed at the command line.

 ## Requirements
 * Tensorflow